 RA itself can shorten your life expectancy due to the complications from widespread inflammation.

 Lung diseases alone can reduce your life expectancy because they can prevent the supply of vital oxygen to the rest of your organs and body tissues.

 Managing your RA is just one way you can decrease the risk of related lung diseases.

-It’s important to see your doctor for routine visits.
+It’s important to see a doctor for routine visits if possible.
 However, you don’t want to wait for your regular visit if you’re experiencing new or unusual symptoms.

 - painful breathing

 - shortness of breath